Synthetic Deepfake

 This innovation, born from the fusion of “deep learning” and “fake,” has raised ethical and legal questions, with concerns about misinformation, privacy, and consent intensifying as deepfakes increasingly blur the lines between reality and fiction.

-The origins of deepfakes can be traced to the development of generative adversarial networks (GANs) within the realm of deep learning, with open-source tools facilitating broader accessibility.
+The origins of deep fakes can be traced to the development of generative adversarial networks (GANs) within the realm of deep learning, with open-source ai tools facilitating broader accessibility.

 What initially began as a tool for entertainment has transformed into a potential threat, emphasizing the need for vigilance among users and the implementation of safeguards by policymakers and tech companies to mitigate risks in this swiftly evolving field.